moneyprotocol/engineering/README.md

 ### Partial redemption

-Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of Vaults.
+The majority of redemption transactions result in partial redemptions because the redeemed amount is unlikely to precisely match the total debt of a series of Vaults.

-The partially redeemed Vault is re-inserted into the sorted list of Vaults, and remains active, with reduced collateral and debt.
+Following a partial redemption, the corresponding Vault is reintroduced into the sorted list of Vaults, retaining its active status but with reduced collateral and debt.

 ### Full redemption